bradguasp101/dot-files/README.md

 warnings or errors found.

 # Special Thanks
-@bheadwhite for suggesting so many of the plugins and tools I have integrated into my daily workflow.
+https://github.com/bheadwhite for suggesting so many of the plugins and tools I have integrated into my daily workflow.